Egofit Walker Pro Treadmill Base Review

 - Claims to have an automatic lubrication system.

-- Claims a noise signature under 70dB at the max speed of 3.1 mph, which is the same as a coffee grinder.
+- Originally claimed a noise signature under 70dB at the max speed of 3.1 mph, which is the same as a coffee grinder.
+Currently declares that it is at around 56 dB, which is better, but will still be too loud for office environments or during a video/voice conference.
 Many users complain of a high “whooshing sound” while in operation at any speed.

-- Claims a max user weight of 245 lbs, which we find hard to believe because the belt itself is only 33.5″ long.
-An optimal belt length for the slow walking speeds of a treadmill desk user is 50″, and many treadmill desks go over 60″.
-The next-shortest walking treadmill base is the Unsit Walk-1 at 40″, and this is already dangerously short for even average height users.
+- Claimed a max user weight of 245 lbs, which has been lowered to 220 lbs, and we find even that hard to believe because the belt itself is only 33.5″ long.
+An optimal belt length for the slow walking speeds of a treadmill desk user is at least 40″, and many treadmill desks go even up to 60″.
+The next-shortest walking treadmill base we have analysed is the Unsit at 40″,which can still be short for those with longer strides (and likely reaching that 220 lb limit).
 So we just have to wonder where they found a 242.5 lb user with such a short stride length.
 Furthermore, the belt is also far too narrow at 16.5″, similar to the Exerpeutic Workfit 2000 treadmill.
 Decent belts are 18″-wide and the best width for treadmill desking is 20″ or wider.

 - The design utilizes a ramp to decrease the load on the motor by having gravity help out.
 The problem is that this ramp will place most users out of the NEAT zone and firmly into cardio heart rates, and at a vacillating typing height, making it absolutely useless for actually working while walking despite the photographs of claptrap treadmill desk setups the manufacturer uses in their advertising.